bottercode/bottercode/README.md

 <img align="right" src="https://i.giphy.com/media/qgQUggAC3Pfv687qPC/giphy.webp" alt="gif" width="550" height="380"/>

-Hi, I'm Devansh Dwivedi from India , currently i am a sophomore year Student @Kiit.
+Hi, I'm Devansh Dwivedi from India.
 A passionate engineering undergraduate with undying attachment to technology and a skilled Software engineer with main area of expertise in web development.
 I 'm also an open source enthusiast.
 <br>

 ### I'm Familiar with